astroandes/tololo-lya-fit/paper/referee.md

 C- MINOR COMMENTS/DETAILS (in order of appearance):

-16) Last paragraph of section 2: the integrated upper-limit flux indicated, what wavelength was it measured at?

-17) Page 2, right column, 3rd paragraph of Sec.
-3.1: "have a a flux" --> "have a flux".

-18) Figure 1: I would suggest rewording the third sentence in the caption as "The thick red and thin blue curves represent our best fit to the data using the full radiative transfer simulation with a rotation and multiphase model, respectively".
-Also, what is the main point to take away from this figure?
-This should be summarized with some few words in the caption.

-19) Page 3, left column, 2nd paragraph: when the authors say "We note that the chi^2 gap in those 25 models is", it is not clear what this gap means or how it is defined.
-Is it just the distance between the chi^2 value of a model to the minimum chi^2 value?

-20) Page 3, right column, 1st paragraph: with respect to the bulk rotation model and the fact that dust "only weakly" changes the shape of the line, how weakly is this effect?
-Can this explain the poorer fit of this model to the blue side of the Ly-alpha line shown in Fig. 1?
-Since no dust model is considered, how does this impact the kinematic results based on the line fitting?
-Can this be quantified?
-20%?
-10%?
-Less?

-21) Page 3, right column, end of 1st paragraph: "and allows us a full parameter space exploration" --> "and allow us to fully explore the parameter space" or "and allows for a full parameter space exploration".

 22) Page 3, last paragraph of Sec.
 3.2: what is theta and how is it defined?
 This information is provided later in the text, but it's